 Social media sites are developing and evolving at ever greater speeds.
 Unfortunately, this means that social media is often outstripping the offline world’s ability to adapt.
 What may seem like an intuitive and nifty piece of functionality to a programmer can lead to a headache for those who are using social media in the real world.

-LinkedIn Endorsements are a great example of a social media feature that gets mired in real-world issues.
-For most professionals, the Endorsements feature is a useful tool which allows third parties to attest to our Skills on our LinkedIn profiles.
-But for professions that are regulated and have compliance-related concerns.
+LinkedIn Endorsements demonstrate a social media feature that gets mired in real-world issues.
+For most professionals, the Endorsements feature is a useful tool.
+It allows our connections to attest to our Skills on our LinkedIn profiles.
+On the other hand, it creates challenges for professions that are regulated and have compliance-related concerns.

 I received the message below from my friend, Joseph Smith, who is a financial professional based here in Evanston.
 I’d sent him a LinkedIn Endorsement (yes, I get the irony, I should have known better), and he sent this as a follow up:

 “I greatly appreciate your LinkedIn endorsement.
 The current state of financial regulations prohibits testimonials on social media sites and LinkedIn Endorsements that are considered testimonials.
 The spirit of these regulations is to prohibit comments about the conduct or performance of an adviser that might be misleading or fraudulant.
-I know that you are being sincere, but unfortunately, it only takes a few bad apples to spoil it for everyone.
+I know that you are being sincere.
+But unfortunately, it only takes a few bad apples to spoil it for everyone.